-And here is one that is still good, very solid, stainless steel, Farberware Classic Series, Saucepan with Double Boiler Insert for just 39.99.
+And here is one that we bought: very solid, stainless steel, Farberware Classic Series, Saucepan with Double Boiler Insert for just 39.99.

-So now, you put water into the bottom part and place the top part on, and fill the top with 7 oz (by weight) of Cacao Butter (fair trade cacao butter from our affiliate program with Raw Food World), and when that’s melted, add 6 oz (by volume) of Cacao Powder (again fair trade) and stir them up.
+So now, you put water into the bottom part and place the top part on, and fill the top with 7 oz (by weight) of Cacao Butter (fair trade, organic cacao butter from Simply the Best), and when that’s melted, add 6 oz (by volume) of Cacao Powder (again fair trade, organic) and stir them up.

 So far, no carbs and no sweeteners.

 Then add 1 ½ Teaspoons Vanilla Extract (with no sugar), 2.4 g carbs, along with half a cup of MCT oil.
 The MCT oil is very important here, because it does two things: